 We conduct the same data treatment of texture, mica, and coarse element as for the auger dataset.

-During our field campaign, we tried to estimate the percentage of coarse element in each horizon, but the estimation was not really accurate.
-Then we decided to regroup coarse element data into three classes: inferior to 0.1, between 0.1 and 0.4, superior to 0.4.
-As single value for each class we chose the mean of coarse element value in the class.
-These class means are used in the calculation of water reserve.
-This new coarse element variable is considered as a qualitative ordinal variable.

 For aggregation of root density and horizon characterization, we chose to round horizon thickness, so that it can be overlapped with the counting grid of 50 10x10 cm squares.

 We discriminated the horizons according to the texture variable: as long as the texture stays coherent, it stays the same texture category.
 In the field, the horizon was defined according to the texture, but also colour and other factors.